hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 git push
 ```

 Go to your `username.github.io` repository to see whether the deployment is successful.
-If yes, go to "Settings", scoll down to "GitHub Pages".
-Choose "gh-pages" as the Source branch, then select "root" as the folder.
+If yes, go to "Settings'', scroll down to "GitHub Pages".
+Choose "gh-pages'' as the Source branch, then select "root" as the folder.
 Click "Save".
 Wait a minute or so and your website will be live at `https://USERNAME.github.io/`.

-If the deployment fails, click the X mark to solve the issues.
-I cannot help here.
+If the deployment fails, click the X mark to solve the issues by yourself.
+I cannot help there.